Sh1pley/quantified_self_api/README.md

 ### This API offers up a resource for Foods
 * ### Routes include:
   * GET to /api/foods
-    * will reetrieve the index, and all foods in JSON
+    * will retrieve the index, and all foods in JSON
   * POST to /api/foods
     * allows creating a food with parameters of { name: "string", calories: integer }
   * GET /api/foods/:id